 - Heat olive oil in a pan on medium heat, add diced onion and cook for 2-3 minutes until tender and translucent.

-- Transfer cooked onion and spinach mixture to a baking dish, add chopped tomatoes and crumbled feta.
+- Transfer the cooked onion and spinach mixture to a baking dish, add chopped tomatoes and crumbled feta.
 Use a spoon or a spatula to ensure everything is evenly spread out in the bottom of the dish.

 - Pour in whisked eggs and give it another good stir to ensure eggs and vegetables are well incorporated.